World champion swimmer Regan Smith making alternate plans for education, Olympic training

 “It was hard to tell my teammates, especially my freshman class.
 We had planned to [start school] together for so long.
 And I was really nervous to tell Greg, too, but they were all very understanding.”

 Smith said Meehan fully supported her decision, which eased her sadness.
 She also knew she wasn’t alone.
-Several of Smith’s friends in elite swimming — including two others in her five-woman Stanford recruiting class — chose not to start or resume their college careers this fall.
+Several of Smith’s friends are taking gap years, and she is among three Stanford recruits who are delaying the start of their college swimming careers.

 After an unusual summer, with lighter practices and no meets or travel, Smith’s training schedule will return to normal this month.
 The season is scheduled to begin with two TYR Pro Series meets in November, which would be the first elite competitions in the U.S. since March.